 We all want the best care for you and your baby.
 Your physician will make sure the OB/GYN hospitalist has access to your medical record and birth plan.
 If the OB/GYN hospitalist cares for you in your physician’s absence, we will make sure that a report is sent to them.
 Everyone at JMCGH, including your nurses, physician, and the OBHG hospitalist team has your safety and the baby’s health as their most important priority.

-The West Tennessee OB/Gyn Clinic is staffed by caring and compassionate healthcare professionals who monitor and care for the health of both mom and baby with quality prenatal, delivery, and post-natal services.
+The West Tennessee Medical Group Women’s Health is staffed by caring and compassionate healthcare professionals who monitor and care for the health of both mom and baby with quality prenatal, delivery, and post-natal services.
 They assist women in having satisfying pregnancy and birthing experiences while placing a strong emphasis on education and patient choice.
 Pregnancy healthcare through a licensed Nurse Midwife is one option available for the women of West Tennessee.
 For more information, call 731-541-8425.

 We provide care for all women—in every stage of their journey.
-The physicians and nurses at West Tennessee OB/Gyn Services provides prenatal, maternal, and women’s healthcare.
+The physicians and nurses at West Tennessee Medical Group Women’s Health provides prenatal, maternal, and women’s healthcare.
 We work with each patient toward staying healthy, making healthy choices, and providing education.

 After the baby is born, you will be given a birth certificate worksheet to complete during your stay in our Mother/Baby Unit.
 This worksheet will include personal information about yourself and your new baby.
 This will include baby’s name, mother’s full name, mother’s maiden name (the name before you were married), date and place of birth, and Social Security number.
 You will also need father’s full name, date and place of birth, and Social Security number.
 Please have this information available and know that it is absolutely necessary for you to correctly spell all names.
 After the Birth Certificate Specialist enters the data into the computer, the birth certificate will be brought to you to obtain approval and appropriate signatures.
 You will be given a “Mother’s Copy” of your baby’s birth certificate before you are discharged from our care.
 If you must leave the hospital before signing the birth certificate and obtaining your Mother’s Copy, please contact the Birth Certificate Specialist at (731) 541-7819 within five days of the birth to make arrangements for verification and signatures.
 It is difficult and costly to you to make corrections or changes after a birth certificate has been completed therefore, accuracy of information given is very important.